Kevin-CodeCrew/coding_concepts_sprint_2/javascript_objects.md

 }
 ```

-> **Exercise 1:** Use dot notation to output all of the dimensions of the Empire State Building to the console.
+> **Exercise 1:**

+Use dot notation to output all of the dimensions of the Empire State Building to the console.

-> **Exercises 2:** Use square bracket notation to output the remaining 5 properties to the console.
+> **Exercises 2:**

+Use square bracket notation to output the remaining 5 properties to the console.
 Create 5 variables first with the keys as their values.
 Use those variables to look up the values.

 ### Arrays as Object Properties

-So far, you've been largely accessing string and integer values in an object.
-However, values can be anything in the JavaScript language - including arrays.
+So far, you've been largely accessing string and integer property values in an object.
+However, property values can be anything in the JavaScript language - including arrays.
 Consider this example.

 ```js
 const kennel = {